roberto-arista/TypedBot/README.md

 + Ok, so how do I know what differs between the two APIs?

     The source code of TypedBot and the DrawBot docs are the best references.
-Here are some principles I followed (hopefully consistenly across the API):
+Here are some principles I followed (hopefully consistently across the API):
     + I tried to avoid optionals as much as possible.
-In other words, I tried to avoid to let parameters accept `None` as a value.
-I know that `fill(None)` is an idiomatic way of saying `fill(0, 0, 0, 0)`, but in this framework I'd rather be strict and avoid `None`
+In other words, I tried to avoid letting parameters accept `None` as a value.
+I know that `fill(None)` is an idiomatic way of saying `fill(0, 0, 0, 0)`, but in this framework, I'd rather be strict and avoid `None`
-    + In the DrawBot API functions often accept sequences of numbers for colors, points or boxes.
+    + In the DrawBot API functions often accept sequences of numbers for colors, points, or boxes.
 For example:
         ```
         fill(1, 0, 0)
         text('hello', (100, 100))